 Justia Civil Procedure Opinion SummariesArticles Posted in US Court of Appeals for the Fifth Circuit

-Edwards v.
-4JLJ, LLC
+Atkins v.
+CB&I, LLC

 Plaintiffs, five former employees of CB&I who worked as laborers on a construction project in Louisiana, quit before the project ended and thus made them ineligible to receive the Project Completion Incentive under the term of that plan.
 Plaintiffs filed suit in state court seeking the bonus for the period they did work, arguing that making such employees ineligible for bonuses amounts to an illegal wage forfeiture agreement under the Louisiana Wage Payment Act.
 LA.
 STAT.ANN.
 23:631, 23:632, 23:634.
 After removal to federal court, the district court concluded that the incentive program was an Employee Retirement Income Security Act (ERISA) plan because it required ongoing discretion and administration in determining whether a qualifying termination took place.The Fifth Circuit concluded that the employee benefit at issue—a bonus for completing the project—is not an employee benefit plan under ERISA.
 The court explained that the plan involves a single and simple payment; determining eligibility might require the exercise of some discretion, but not much; and the plan lacks the complexity and longevity that result in the type of "ongoing administrative scheme" ERISA covers.
 Therefore, there is no federal jurisdiction over this action.
 The court vacated and remanded for the case to be returned to state court.
 View "Atkins v.
 CB&I, LLC" on Justia Law

 Franco v.
 Mabe Trucking Co., Inc.